How transfers affect Medicaid eligibility

 · Transfers between spouses are exempt, meaning that you will not incur a penalty if you transfer assets between you and your spouse.

 · If there is a caregiver child who has been living with and taking care of you for at least 2 years prior to your need for home care or your entry into a skilled nursing facility.
+(Click here to read how one of our clients did this.)

 In these situations, your residence and possibly, additional assets may be able to be gifted to the caregiver child with no penalty for Medicaid eligibility.